copworkshop/java_hackathon/README.md

 # java copilot_hackaton
 The goal of this exercise is to learn how to use GitHub Copilot, using an exercise that consist of building a REST API using Spring Boot.

-## Use Case:
-We have created a Spring Boot project with some files already created, you can find the project in the folder **exercisefiles/springboot**.
 Let's start copiloting!!!

 ## Pre-requisite: